Changing tenancy and home ownership after a death

 The person who inherits a tenancy is sometimes called ‘next of kin’.

-Can you inherit a council tenancy?
+Can you stay in your home when a council tenant dies?
 (Shelter)

 Children under 18